 The end of the Second World War also brought an end to Nazi rule in Europe.
 Unfortunately, the end of the war did not end the hatred and persecution of Jewish people.
 While the establishment of the modern State of Israel provided an opportunity for the safe return of the Jewish people to their ancestral home land, racism and antisemitism (Jew-hatred) remains an increasing concern despite the lessons learned in the Holocaust.
 That is why every generation must be educated about the past.
 We must remember the horrors of the Holocaust, and the hatred that gave birth to such incomprehensible destruction and death, so we can learn from our history and avoid repeating the same mistakes.
 We must listen to the survivors of this genocide and share their stories.
 Above all, we must never forget the horrors they experienced, if we hope to prevent future generations from suffering a similar fate.

 Max was brought face to face with the absolute evil of the Nazi Holocaust as a teenager.
-While celebrating the Jewish Passover holiday with his family in Moldava in the former Czechoslovakia in 1929, Max remembers how soldiers kicked down his front door and forced them to hand over their most cherished possessions.
+While celebrating the Jewish Passover holiday with his family in Moldava in the former Czechoslovakia, Max remembers how soldiers kicked down his front door and forced them to hand over their most cherished possessions.
 Eventually, Max and his family were placed on cattle cars and deported to a death camp called Auschwitz, where he lost most of his family, including his mother and siblings, when they were sent to the gas chambers.
 When Max asked where his family went, the Nazi officers told him they had “gone to the chimney.”
 He never had a chance to say goodbye.
 Max recounts a story of tragedy and loss, but also of courage as he fought for his life for over a year in the most horrific conditions in multiple camps and, finally, on a death march that lasted for days.

 After living in Canada for many years, Max began to share his story to educate new generations about the lessons of the Holocaust, and on the importance of standing up for freedom every day.